muratk5n/thirdwave/en/README.md

 ---

+Yahoo News: "Denmark's left-wing bloc led by Prime Minister Mette Frederiksen reached out to the centre for broader collaboration on Wednesday after winning a one-seat majority in a nail-biter general election"

+---

 Netan is back from a year in limbo.
 I guess the electorate saw things did not get visibly better with others, had more chaos (the al Jazeera journo died on their watch) so power goes back to the worn-out old